sd2k/newrelic/README.md

 An idiomatic Rust wrapper around the New Relic C SDK.

+See also the [rocket_newrelic] crate for example integration with the Rocket web framework.

+---

 Note: versions 0.1.0 onwards of this crate are completely incompatible with previous versions as they move away from the deprecated New Relic SDK to the newer New Relic C SDK.
 This has additional requirements: see